 Examples of Common Allegations Targeting Arizona Professionals

-Arizona’s finest professionals face a broad spectrum of allegations — many of which may be entirely unfounded.
+Arizona’s finest professionals face a broad spectrum of legal allegations that can affect licensing — many of which may be entirely unfounded.
 Complaints can be submitted orally or in written form.
 In select cases, the complainant’s identity can be kept private.

-The following are just a few examples of accusations in various fields:
+The following are just a few examples of common licensing accusations in Phoenix and throughout Arizona: